-It’s considered forgery when a person alters, makes, possess, or uses a falsified document such as a contract or a check with the intent to defraud the person the document belongs.
+It’s considered forgery when a person alters, makes, possesses, or uses a falsified document such as a contract or a check with the intent to defraud the person to the document belongs.
 This type of white-collar crime may also involve selling fake art and forging checks.

 What Are the Penalties for a White-Collar Crime?

 The penalties for a white-collar crime depend on the crime the person committed and the circumstances surrounding it.
 The penalties may include restitution, imprisonment, fines, community service, and probation.
 Moreover, the people who were targets of the white collar crime can file a civil lawsuit.

 If you have been convicted of a white collar crime, you need to contact the best Dallas white collar crime lawyer to build your case.
 The criminal defense lawyers in Dallas at the Broden & Mickelsen, LLP can defend the allegations on you in court and prevent you from doing or saying anything that may negatively affect your case and its verdict.

 Visit our blog post on “Frequently Asked Questions About White Collar Crime” for more information.

 Dallas Best White Collar Crime Lawyers